Apology issued over damage done to Boston's Central Park from Autumn Fair

 and live on Freeview channel 276

-The message of regret comes from Coun Anne Dorroan, leader of Boston Borough Council, following the close of the fair on Saturday (October 28) and subsequent departure of rides.
+The message of regret comes from Coun Anne Dorrian, leader of Boston Borough Council, following the close of the fair on Saturday (October 28) and subsequent departure of rides.

 She said: “The Autumn Fair held annually in Central Park which was part of the already approved event plan in Boston for 2023/24 sadly coincided with Storm Babet.